cirospat/rtd-schematipo/docs/Come usarlo.rst

 Altre (tante) funzioni di GGeditor
 ==================================

+\ |IMG3|\

 \ |LINK1|\  e \ |LINK2|\  sono descritte molte funzioni che possono essere attivate con GGeditor.

+\ |LINK3|\  espone le funzioni abbastanza bene.

 .. bottom of content

 .. |STYLE0| replace:: *If you are a beginner of the reStructuredText and you feel a little bit of confusing about how to put your documents onto the RTD website.
-Now, with the GGeditor and this tutorial, I hopeit can help you to get jobs done quicker and easier.*
+Now, with the GGeditor and this tutorial, I hope it can help you to get jobs done quicker and easier.*

 .. |REPLACE1| raw:: html